devpi/devpi/doc/userman/devpi_commands.rst

                         [--port PORT] [--outside-url URL] [--refresh SECS]
                         [--bypass-cdn] [--passwd USER] [--gendeploy DIR]
                         [--secretfile path] [--bottleserver TYPE] [--debug]
+                        [--export PATH] [--import PATH] [--start] [--stop]
-                        [--start] [--stop] [--status] [--log]
+                        [--status] [--log]

-    Start an index server acting as a cache for pypi.python.org, suitable for pip/easy_install usage.
-The server automatically refreshes the cache of all indexes which have changed on the pypi.python.org side.
+    Start a server which serves multiples users and indices.
+The special root/pypi index is a real-time mirror of pypi.python.org and is created by default.
+All indices are suitable for pip or easy_install usage and setup.py upload ... invocations.

     optional arguments:
       -h, --help           show this help message and exit

     main options:
-      --version            show devpi_version (1.0)
+      --version            show devpi_version (1.1.dev8)
       --serverdir DIR      directory for server data.
 By default, $DEVPI_SERVERDIR is used if it exists, otherwise the default is '~/.devpi/server'